 The Cathedral of Learning

 The Cathedral of Learning is located on the campus of the University of Pittsburgh between Fifth and Forbes Avenues along Bigelow Boulevard.
-In November 1924 the University Chancellor John G. Bowman announced plans for a 52-story Gothic skyscraper to be built at a cost of $10,000,000.
-Ground was broken in September 1926.
-The first class was held in 1931 and the exterior, overlaid with Indiana limestone, was completed in 1934.
+Plans for the building were announced in November 1924 by University Chancellor John G. Bowman.
+The 52-story Gothic skyscraper was to be constructed at a cost of $10,000,000.
+Ground was broken for the Cathedral of Learning in September 1926.
+Construction took ten years to complete.
+While work progressed around them, the first class was held in 1931.
+The exterior, overlaid with Indiana limestone, was completed in 1934.
 The building was officially dedicated in June 1937.
 Although the structure topped off at only 42-storys, it is still the tallest educational building in the Western Hemisphere.

 Adjoining the Cathedral of Learning is the Stephen C. Foster Memorial, dedicated in June of 1937.
 Stephen Foster was a famous composer from Pittsburgh who lived from 1826-1864.
 His songs were distinctly American and were adopted by the nation.
 His classic compositions included "Oh!
 Susannah" and "Old Folks At Home."

 Another historic structure that occupies the same scenic block as the Cathedral of Learning and the Stephen Foster Memorial is the Cathedral of Saint Paul.
 The three buildings were designed by the same architect, Charles Klauder, and together form one of the most architecturally spectacular points of interest in the City of Pittsburgh.
 The limestone surface outside of the Cathedral of Learning was cleaned in 2007, revealing the original luster of the structure.
 To highlight the masterpiece, the building was illuminated as part of the Pittsburgh 250 Festival of Lights celebration in 2008.
+For more information on The Cathedral of Learning: Wikipedia - Cathedral of Learning.

 |